IdrisTheDragon/AdventOfCode2018/README.md

 # Advent of Code 2018

 My Golang solutions for the advent of code 2018.
 I am learning go as I go.
-So it's not perfect.
+So it's not perfect by any means.

 https://adventofcode.com/2018

+Let's save Christmas!

 ## Installation & Excecution